 - Root cause analysis used to find the underlying source of a problem, and then to determine preventative actions.

 - Strengths, weaknesses, opportunities and threats analysis (SWOT) This analysis looks at the project to identify these four areas and their related risks.

 PMBOK Risk Register This is the main output and the place where most of the risk information is kept.
 It will be constantly updated with information as risk identification and later risk management processes are completed.
 The risk register becomes part of the project management plan and is also included in historical records which will be used for future projects.

-For more information on passing your PMP Exam – CLICK HERE for my PMP Primer!
+For more information on passing your PMP Exam – CLICK HERE for my PMP Masterclass!